melashu/MDS/README.md

 # 📖 mds <a name="about-project"></a>

-This website designed for a company called MDS.
-This website enables the organization to share their existing products and main service they provide to their customer.
+The MDS company website features a variety of information, including their latest products, upcoming and past events, and their partners.

 ## 🛠 Built With <a name="built-with"></a>